MR-Aminian/Mohammad-Reza-Aminian/_pages/about.md

 📰 News
 -------

-**Recent Acceptances**
-- **Management Science** — *Online Job Selection: Reward Rate vs. Remaining Value*, accepted for publication.
-- **EC 2026** — *Stationary Online Contention Resolution Schemes*, accepted for publication.
-- **Management Science** — *Markovian Search with Ex-Ante Constraints: Theory and Applications to Socially Aware Algorithmic Hiring*, accepted for publication.

-**Upcoming Talks**

-*If you're curious about our recent work, you are welcome to attend the following presentations by me or my wonderful coauthors:*
+*If you're curious about our recent work, you are welcome to attend the following upcoming presentations by me or my wonderful coauthors:*

 - **RMP 2026**, July 22, 2026 — *Fundraising for Education: Mitigating Project Starvation via Dynamic Assortment and OCRS*, presented by me (Day 2, Block 3, 1:50–3:10 PM, Room R1240).
 - **RMP 2026**, July 22, 2026 — *Stationary Online Contention Resolution for Reusable Resource Allocation*, presented by my coauthor Pranav Nuti (Day 2, Block 4, 3:30–5:10 PM, Room R1230).